 So, to answer the question of whether or not adding more RAM will increase your FPS, the correct answer would be something along the lines of the following:

-If you already have a decent amount of RAM (say, 8GB), adding more RAM will probably not increase your FPS in most games and scenarios as there still aren’t very many games that utilize more than 8GB of memory.
-On the flip side, if you have a low amount of memory (say, 2GB-4GB), adding more RAM will increase your FPS in games that utilize more RAM than you previously had.
+If you already have a decent amount of RAM (say, 16GB), adding more RAM will probably not increase your FPS in most games and scenarios as there still aren’t very many games that utilize more than 16GB of memory.
+On the flip side, if you have a low amount of memory (say, 4GB-8GB), adding more RAM will increase your FPS in games that utilize more RAM than you previously had.

-If you’re building a new gaming computer or upgrading your existing system, then 8GB of RAM is still probably the best capacity to go with in terms of what you pay for what you get.
-If you’re also doing video editing or graphic design, then it might make sense to choose 16GB of RAM (or more) over 8GB if your budget permits for it.
+If you’re building a new gaming computer or upgrading your existing system, then 8-16GB of RAM is still probably the best capacity to go with in terms of what you pay for what you get.
+If you’re also doing video editing or graphic design, then it might make sense to choose over 16GB of RAM if your budget permits for it.

 Does Faster RAM Equal More FPS?